jaceklaskowski/sbt-github-project-template/README.md

 sbt-github-project-template
 ===========================

-Activator template for easy setup of sbt-managed projects on GitHub
+Activator template for easy setup of sbt-managed projects on GitHub with Travis-CI, coveralls and other goodies.

 An Typesafe Activator to offer hassle-free setup of projects with sbt-managed build that are hosted on GitHub.
 The template comes with the necessary files to use the features of GitHub to make your projects contributors-oriented.